magical/zzz-tworld/README.iceblock.txt

-This is a preview release of the Ice Block for Tile World.
+This is the second preview release of the Ice Block for Tile World.
+The major difference from the previous release is that cloning mostly works now.

 Files
 -----

-tworld.exe - The modified Tile World executable SDL.dll    - The latest version of the SDL library.
+tworld.exe - The modified Tile World executable SDL.dll    - The version 1.2.14 of the SDL library.
 No, my modified tworld.exe
              will not work with the version that comes with Tile World 1.3.0

 tiles.bmp   - Modified tileset which includes the ice block.